 Vita

-Since April 2018, Ann-Kathrin Benner has been working at the IFSH as a researcher as part of the DFG project "The Knowledge Politics of (In-)Security in the Anthropocene".
+Ann-Kathrin Benner is a PhD Fellow at the IFSH.
+From April 2018 until November 2021, Ann-Kathrin Benner worked at the IFSH as a researcher as part of the DFG project "The Knowledge Politics of (In-)Security in the Anthropocene".
+From December 2021 until 2023, she coordinated the scientific activities of IFSH in the framework of "doing peace!", the horizontal research focus of IFSH.
+In addition, Ann-Kathrin Benner coordinated the participatory research project "Understanding and dealing with multiple crises (MUVE)" from February until December 2023.
 She was previously an event co-ordinator for the Berlin Office of the German Institute for Global and Area Studies (GIGA).
 Ann-Kathrin Benner studied political science at the Freie Universität Berlin, the Université de Provence, and the Moscow State Institute for International Relations.
-As part of her master's thesis, she conducted a DAAD-funded ethnographic field study on the everyday practices of EU-Russia experts in Riga.
+Since December 2020, she is writing a dissertation on the knowledge politics of Climate Engineering at the University of Hamburg.

 Research Profile | Current Projects